-- 7.6.1.
-Qualifying Phase (Time Trials) Ranking - 7.6.1.1.
+7.6.1.
+Qualifying Phase (Time Trials) Ranking

+- 7.6.1.1.
 The final ranking of the qualifying phase is based on the best time of skaters, out of their two runs. - 7.6.1.2.
 In case of a tie, the second qualification runs will be used to decide between the skaters.
-In case of a tie on both qualification runs, the skaters Speed Slalom World Rankings will be used to decide them.
-In case of a tie (no world ranking), the qualification should be decided by coin tossing. - 7.6.2.
-Final Phase (KO System) Ranking - 7.6.2.1.
+In case of a tie on both qualification runs, the skaters Speed Slalom International World Rankings will be used to decide them.
+In case of a tie (no International World Ranking), the qualification should be decided by coin tossing. - 7.6.1.3.
+In case of athletes have no time (DQ) in their both qualification runs all of them will take the same last place in the ranking of the competition

+7.6.2.
+Final Phase (KO System) Ranking

+- 7.6.2.1.
 Places 1 and 2 go to the skaters who reached the Final Round.
 They are determined according to the results of the Final Round. - 7.6.2.2.
 Places 3 and 4 go to the skaters who reached the Semi-Final Round but did not go through to the Final Round.
 They are determined according to the results of the Consolation Final. - 7.6.2.3.
 Places 5 to 8 go to the skaters who reached the Quarter Final Round but did not go through to the Semi-Final Round.
 They are ranked according to their best time at the qualifying phase. - 7.6.2.4.
 Places 9 to 16 go to the skaters who reached the Eighth Final Round but did not go through to the Quarter Final Round.
 They are ranked according to their best time at the qualifying phase. etc. - 7.6.2.5.
 On the final ranking table, the results of the skaters who qualified for the final phase will be indicated with their best times of both the qualifying and final phases.
 Skaters who did not qualify for the final phase will be indicated with their best qualification time.